Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/cold_case_analyzer_agent/app_requirements.md

 *   **`subgraphs/`**: Contains core logic for case analysis, likely using LangGraph (in `cold_case_analyzer_agent/backend/`).
 *   **`schemas/`**: Pydantic models for data validation and serialization (in `cold_case_analyzer_agent/backend/`).

+### Authentication and State Management:

+*   Each user will receive an individual password (from a pre-defined list of passwords) that allows them access to the app.
+This allows the backend to rate limit each user to a maximum of 10 starting requests per 1 minute (any requests after the initial start do not count towards this limit).
+*   Based on the state, the API keeps track of where the graph currently is and which state has to be stored and also returned to the user.

 ### Example API Endpoints (Illustrative):

 *   `POST /api/analyze_case`: Submits case data for analysis.